armory/docs/content/en/borealis/quick-start/borealist-blue-green-get-started.md

 title: Get Started with Blue/Green Deployment
 linktitle: Blue/Green Deployment
 description: >
-  This guide walks you through using canary analysis on the app you deployed in the Get Started with the CLI to Deploy Apps guide.
-You perform a retrospective analysi on the app.
-Then, you use those queries to create canary analysis steps for subsequent deployments.
+  This guide walks you through how to deploy using a blue/green strategy.
 weight: 10
 exclude_search: true
 ---